Limaçon

 A limaçon is a bicircular rational plane algebraic curve of degree 4.

 History

 The earliest formal research on limaçons is generally attributed to Étienne Pascal, father of Blaise Pascal.
 However, some insightful investigations regarding them had been undertaken earlier by the German Renaissance artist Albrecht Dürer.
 Dürer's Underweysung der Messung (Instruction in Measurement) contains specific geometric methods for producing limaçons.
-The curve was named by Gilles de Roberval when he used it as an example for finding tangent lines.
+The curve was named by Gilles de Roberval when he used it as an example for finding tangent lines, deriving the word from the latin limax: snail.